RichMercer/TelligentInstanceManager/README.md

 `The term Install-Module is not recognized...` - You're probably running powershell v1 or v2.
 Upgrade to [Powershell 5](https://www.microsoft.com/en-us/download/details.aspx?id=50395)

+### Update

+To update to the latest version, run the follwing command:

+`Update-Module -Name TelligentLocalInstance`.

+You will then need to re-run the initilaization script to ensure all dependecies are present:

+`Initialize-TelligentInstanceManager -InstallDirectory [Path to install]`

 ## Usage

 #### To install an instance